 - King & Spalding is a charter member of, and provides ongoing legal support to, the Atlanta Legal Diversity Consortium, an Atlanta non-profit organization whose mission is to enhance the diversity of the legal profession.
 Sam Matchett, Chairman of the firm’s Diversity Committee, was the President.

 - Sam Matchett was the past president of the Atlanta Legal Diversity Consortium, which, through its STAR Lawyer Training Programs, offers classes in success skills and habits to lawyers, recent law-school graduates, law students and pre-law students.
-In 2010, he continued to participate in the program, mentoring students and teaching a class.

 Activities and Support for Law Students